canique/boiler-control-demo/README.md

 # boiler-control-demo
-Example code to set the water temperature of a boiler written in python.
+Example code written in python to set the heating water temperature of a boiler.
 Can be run on a Raspberry Pi for example.
 Has been successfully tested with a Vaillant ecoTEC Plus.

 # Installation